 Naturally, enhanced and quick recruiting process, with easier payroll management and onboarding would lead to increased productivity of the HR department.
 Likewise, the right candidates would contribute to the overall company productivity.

 Besides, thanks to blockchain technology, repetitive tasks related to legal matters, supply chain management, and accounting could be automated or reduced.
 For example, self-executing contracts would reduce or eliminate legal involvement.

 7. Better work experience

 As you read above, the blockchain keeps information about your employees.
 More importantly, it tracks every alteration in employee's work history.

 Elizebeth Varghes explains how HR professionals can leverage this benefit.
 She says that with such records, leadership can better understand employees' abilities and career aspirations.
 In so doing, they'll be able to offer them new opportunities to grow their career.

 When workers can express their full potential, they are more satisfied, and they have better work performance.

-In summary, using blockchain technology in the recruitment process offers many benefits, Not only would it significantly speed up the candidate vetting and ease employee onboarding, but it would also considerably reduce the amount of repetitive financial and legal paperwork.
+In summary, using blockchain technology in the recruitment process offers many benefits, Not only does it significantly speed up the candidate vetting and ease employee onboarding, but it also considerably reduces the amount of repetitive financial and legal paperwork.
 Moreover, blockchain allows immediate and valuable insights into employees' record that show opportunities for their advancement and therefore better employee experience.